Read Proverbs 10 here (text coming …) or at Bible Gateway.

 If you offend him, you will know it at once.

-A fool’s wrath is immediately known, but a prudent man covers shame.
+A fool’s [eviyl] wrath is immediately known, but a prudent man covers shame.
 Pro 12:16

 To correct proud foolishness, if he is still a child:

 Spare the rod for simple childishness; correct mistakes made from innocent naivety with loving instruction.
-Corporal discipline is for folly stemming from pride or rebellion (which even two-year-olds can display), as the Hebrew shows.
-But for a teen, corporal discipline no longer works.
+Corporal discipline is reserved for folly stemming from pride or rebellion which repeated loving instruction has failed to correct.
+But for a teen, not even corporal discipline will work.

 How is he corrected then, so that he turns from foolishness, to live?
 The key is found in the root of his foolishness, which is pride.

 Stocks were a tool of public humiliation.
-When the proud fool is brought low and his pride humiliated, then he begins to receive correction.
+When the proud fool’s pride humiliated, then he begins to receive correction.
 Parents must let their teens suffer the consequences of their foolishness.
 Suffering consequences will bring its own humiliation without any additional effort from parents.

 If there are questions, these are good resources: